The Pod Hotel (Pod 39)

 At a glance: When you have a winning formula, why stop?
-That seems the thinking behind Pod 39, a clever budget property that opened in 2012 on East 39th Street and follows the blueprint of Pod 51, the original Pod Hotel on East 51st Street.
+That seems the thinking behind the Pod 39 Hotel, a clever budget property that opened in 2012 on East 39th Street and follows the blueprint of Pod 51, the original Pod Hotel on East 51st Street.

-Pod 39’s rooms are clever, indeed, and unlike Pod 51, each has its own bathroom.
+Pod 39’s rooms are clever indeed, and unlike Pod 51, each has its own bathroom.
 But where the hotel scores big is its public spaces.
-On the ground floor, Salvation Taco, a restaurant and bar that attracts locals as well as hotel guests, melds with the guest lounge – an upbeat playspace with squishy sofas, a ping-pong table, a modest library and communal tables for laptops or snacks.
+On the ground floor, Empellon Al Pastor, a restaurant and bar that attracts locals as well as hotel guests, melds with the guest lounge – an upbeat playspace with squishy sofas, a ping-pong table, a modest library and communal tables for laptops or snacks.
 Best detail: the whimsical Chinese art on the walls.
 A great spot for hanging out, in other words, if your shoe-box size room upstairs feels too snug.

 Bonus: the open-air roof bar looks straight onto the Empire State Building, a nice coincidence since Arthur Loomis Harmon is the early 20th-century architect behind Pod 39’s building and the Empire State Building.

 Rooms: It’s the Pod, not the Plaza, and rooms typically are a mere 10 by 8 feet.
 But as in the original Pod, these are clever little cells, the work of designer Vanessa Guildord who created the compact, ship-shape cabins at the Maritime hotel.
 And unlike the original Pod where half the rooms use shared baths, all Pod 39 rooms have private facilities, as mentioned above.